 The research project with Lambton allowed Aclarus to improve and validate its technology, while at the same time improving the customer experience by creating remote monitoring options for the system.
 Due to the success of this project, Aclarus is planning to continue doing research projects with the Lambton Water Centre.

-Funding: Applied Research and Development (ARD) Grant, Ontario Centres of Excellence, NSERC, College and Community Innovation Program
+Funding: Applied Research and Development (ARD) Grant, College and Community Innovation Program, NSERC, Ontario Centres of Excellence

 As a post-secondary leader in education, training and research, Lambton College has experienced tremendous growth in recent years.
 In addition to a significant rise in full-time enrolment, the college also provides skills training to hundreds of apprenticeship students and is home to an extensive international student body.
 With an expanding … Learn More